-This category further includes necessary rehabilitative care such as speech therapy and physical therapy, as well as remedial care such as the proper treatment for a hearing defect.
+This category further includes necessary rehabilitative care such as speech therapy and physical therapy, as well as, remedial care such as the proper treatment for a hearing defect.

-Note: Failure to provide children with immunizations or routine well child care in and of itself does not constitute neglect.
+Note: Failure to provide child with immunizations or routine well child care in and of itself does not constitute neglect.
 A parental decision not to provide a child with behavior modification medication in and of itself does not constitute neglect.
 An allegation of neglect based solely on a child having head lice is not appropriate for CPS Assessment.
 This condition could arise in any number of ways and is not, in and of itself, an indicator of neglect.
 Collecting information regarding the parent/caretaker's attempts towards treating the head lice, as well as, whether public health has intervened is important.
 In situations where a teenager is refusing to keep appointments with a therapist and the parent/caretaker is making every effort to encourage the child to keep the appointment, including arranging transportation for the child, is not sufficient information to proceed with a CPS Assessment.

 N. Injurious Environment Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type, then it must be accepted for assessment.
-Unless otherwise identified or abuse is selected, the report should be accepted for Family Assessment.